yoyoyogoyo/RetroToBLEGamepad/README.md

 ---
 ## Button Mapping

 Inputs from connected controllers are merged together, allowing controllers to be plugged in simultaneously.
-So you can have several of your original controllers connected, then just choose the one that you want for a given game.
+So you can have two of your original controllers connected, then just choose the one that you want for a given game.

 | Controller Button | BLE Gamepad Output |
 |:------------------|:-------------------|